 The nightclubs of Montego Bay start ‘going’ at about 2am.
 The dancing is phenomenal, as are the fashions.
 As a dancer I can say I’ve never seen women or men isolate different body parts in such a sensual yet innocent way.
 When I return I will sleep for a day so that I can dance all night.
 The locals are so kind and warm that I’d place bets on getting some great dance lessons.

 “Don’t worry about a thing.”
 The song played silently in my head and affected me greatly.
 I always worry.
 I have a hard time relaxing.
 And in Jamaica the easy-going attitude is infectious.
-Running into Bob Marley’s son Rohan was a mesmerizing experience.
+Running into Bob Marley’s son Rohan was a bucket-list, mesmerizing experience.
 Managing the Jammin’ Java Coffee enterprise as well as playing music along with his brothers Damian and Ziggy, I would think he has many reasons to be stressed.
 But he’s not.
 He’s also warm, open and fun.
 But then again, he’s Jamaican.

 I ended up at the market in Montego Bay on a Saturday.
 We were all craving authentic Jamaican patties and went into a raw, stimulating corner where young men sold produce and cellular phone cases.
 On the corner was Juici Patties, which served these decadent treats in take-away paper bags.
 The beef.
 The spice.
 There was cheese in them.
 A perfect mystery cheese never to be duplicated at home.
 Amazing.
 Perfectly satiated, our dapper Jamaican Tourist Board guide took us to see Pablo Palair, his custom tailor.
 Bespoke.
 Jamaica may be classified as a third-world country but Tom Ford may have a bit of an international challenge.
 Form fitting shirts with detailing on the cuffs and neck would make stylists for GQ do a double-take.